Teashoe/NameTagPing/README.md

 # Description

-The Ping Nametag mod adds a feature that displays the ping (network latency) next to player nametags in-game.
-This mod allows players to easily see the network latency of other players on the server.
+Puts a ping next to player nametags in-game.
+This mod makes it easy for players to see the network latency of other players on the server.